ChatTheatre/chat_admin_server/README.md

 ## Protocol

-CAS reads up to 6 ASCII bytes between '0' and '9' followed by a NUL character (0).
-That gives the length in bytes of the following JSON object.
-It should be a single object with the following fields:
+CAS reads a JSON object followed by a NUL character (a.k.a. null byte) or newline.
+It should be a single object with some or all of the following fields:

+* cmd (string, usually "jwt_token")
 * displayName (string)
 * email (string)
 * channel (string, can be "\*" for all channels)
 * moderator (boolean)
 * avatar (URL string)
-* duration (integer)
+* validUntil (integer)

 The email and avatar fields are optional.
 The others are mandatory.